-Homemade dressing the easiest way to make your salad really taste good.
+Homemade dressing is the easiest way to make your salad really taste good.
 The second way to make an incredible salad is to buy your ingredients locally from the farmers market.
 Truly fresh produce tastes amazing!
 If you’re buying from the supermarket, buy what looks the best and is in season.
 For instance, skip the tomatoes in the winter and try diced red bell pepper, chopped apples, or pomegranate arils instead.

-Get inspired by whatever is in season, and try think about adding extras that make great texture.
+Get inspired by whatever is in season, and try to think about adding extras that make great texture.
 Toasted sunflower seeds or pumpkin seeds along with any kind of candied nuts are all good crunchy options.
-Try something sweet like fresh pineapple, cut up apple, or mango in place of the tomatoes.
+Try something sweet like fresh pineapple, cut-up apple, or mango in place of the tomatoes.
 You can find some more of my seasonal salads below for more options with exact measurements.

 - To store – these salad ingredients will keep up to 4 days if they’re stored separately.
-Also be sure to keep the dressing separate, or your leftovers will be very soggy.
+Also, be sure to keep the dressing separate, or your leftovers will be very soggy.

 Tips & Tricks